numman-ali/opencode-openai-codex-auth/README.md

 2. **That's it!** opencode will auto-install the plugin on first run.

-   > **Note on Updates**: Sometimes opencode does NOT automatically update plugins to new versions.
-To update:
+   > **Note on Updates**
-   > - Pin to a specific version: `"opencode-openai-codex-auth@1.0.4"` and change the number when updating
-   > - Or clear the plugin cache: `rm -rf ~/.cache/opencode/node_modules/opencode-openai-codex-auth`
+   >
+   > opencode may not always auto-update plugins.
+Use one of these safe methods:
+   > - **Recommended**: Pin the plugin version in your config, e.g. `"opencode-openai-codex-auth@2.1.0"`.
+Bump the version number to force an update.
+   > - **Alternative (local)**: Temporarily switch to a local path (`"file:///absolute/path/to/opencode-openai-codex-auth"`), run opencode once, then switch back to the desired version to force a fresh download.
+   > - **Alternative (cache)**: Remove the entire opencode cache directory `rm -rf ~/.cache/opencode` and run opencode again.
+This clears all cached plugins and forces reinstallation.
+   >
+   > ⚠️ **Warning**: Do NOT delete individual plugin subfolders inside `~/.cache/opencode/node_modules` as it can leave the cache in an inconsistent state and prevent opencode from starting.
    >
    > Check [releases](https://github.com/numman-ali/opencode-openai-codex-auth/releases) for the latest version.